dallaylaen/arrow-sm-js/README.md

 (i.e. 'reset' event that switches the machine to ground state).

 If a value is returned, the `decide` is skipped.
-See below for return type.

 ## oldState.decide( trigger, oldState )

 `decide` (also called `process` in other reactive FSM implementations) is the central point of the SM.
-It receives the event (aka trigger or argument) and returns the new state as one of:
+It receives the event (aka trigger or argument) and returns the new state.

-* `undefined` - no transition is needed, return immediately;

-* `nextState` - the name of the state to switch to;

-* `[ nextState, returnValue ]` - a pair of values.
-The first one is one of the above, whereas the second is returned by the SM instance after all callbacks have finished.

 ## oldState.leave( trigger, oldState, newState )